Diaoeous/scibowl/README.md

 ### Formatting

-Advice: use the templates!
+Advice: **use the templates**!
 They make life easier.
 Here's how the formatting is intended to work:

 #### Rounds
 Use the template [here](Templates/round-template.tex).